djeada/Git-Notes/notes/03_making_changes.md

 git push origin +HEAD
 ```

+This method allows you to eliminate recent commits while preserving the underlying work in your working directory.

 ### Cleaning Up Your Commit History

 If you need to remove sensitive data or a large file from your commit history, use the `git filter-branch` command.
 This command rewrites the commit history, so use it with caution.

+Cleaning up your commit history is essential when dealing with sensitive information or optimizing repository size.
+By removing unwanted files or data, you can ensure that your repository remains secure and efficient.

 I. **Remove a File from the Commit History:**